Karen Blixens Plads 8, 2300 København S, Søndre Campus, Building: 10-4-15

 Starting in 2019, I am heading the collective research project Rearticulating Islam: A New Generation of Muslims Religious Leaders, which is financed by the VELUX FOUNDATION.

-My current research is primarily focused on mediated Muslim preaching in Swedish.
-My analyses investivate e.g. how preachers represent Islamic tradition, how personal narratives and experiences are used, and how current affairs and preachers' societal context are reflected.
-Central analytical themes are e.g. religious authority, religion in the public sphere, and uses of history in contemporary Islamic discourses.
+My own research is currently focused on Muslim religious oratory in Swedish and Danish.
+I investivate how various preachers represent Islamic tradition, make use of narratives and experiences, and relate to societal context.
+Central analytical themes are e.g. religious authority, multimodal discourse, religion and media, and uses of history.

 Primary fields of research

 I have published research on e.g. the following topics: